Kids Are Kids Disability Awareness Program

 All Kids Want to Have Friends

-Children ages 6-12 that have a physical disability and are receiving support services from the John McGivney Children's Centre can be referred.
+Any child in elementary school that has a physical disability and is receiving support services from the John McGivney Children's Centre can be referred.
 Parents, educators and JMCC therapists can make a referral.

-To make a referral or to find out more information contact Laura Rochemont, Educational Consultant at 519-252-7281 Ext.
-573 or Diana Semaan Ext.
-502.
+To make a referral or to find out more information contact Jessica Larkin, Educational Consultant at 519-252-7281, ext 235.